-Taraji Henson & Morris Chessnut Video Interview On ‘Not Easily Broken’
+Taraji Henson & Morris Chestnut Video Interview On ‘Not Easily Broken’

 Taraji Henson is the Oscar-nominated star of Benjamin Button and the hit film Not Easily Broken.
-Taraji and her Broken costar Morris Chessnut now take questions from Uinterview.com users.
+Taraji and her Broken costar Morris Chestnut now take questions from Uinterview.com users.

 Morris: I think it's the overall message of perseverance, you know, there's a lot of relationships in this movie, lot of relationship issues that go through some trying times.
 And, you know, in our country right now we're going through some trying times.
 People are losing their jobs ... people, you know, losing their houses ... just an overall message of perseverance.

 Taraji: Ditto!
 [Both laughs] And what it takes to stay in a relationship or walk away.

 Morris: For me while I was, it really is kind of a blur, I felt it went by so fast and there's not one most memorable moment.
 I have a memorable scene after seeing the movie, and I'm not in it but it's a beautiful scene between Taraji and Jennifer Lewis.
 It's one of those scene when, you know, there's award season now and they show there clip from a movie and they say these two actresses were nominated.
 This would be the scene, it's just a powerful, powerful emotional scene.

 Taraji: Because it's mother-daughter issues, you know, every human can understand that.

 Taraji: I think so, I think I certainly, when I go see a film, I don't say 'Oh, well this is a story about white characters, I'm not gonna be able to identify with that.'
 I never think about race when I go to the theaters and I hope, I can't wait until the conscience level is lifted in a world where it's like that with black films.
 I hate when people say 'this is a black movie,' it's not!
 It's just a movie!
 It's just a movie, every human understands love and pain.